-Along with a crib, a car seat and a stroller, a changing table likely ranks as one of any parent-to-be’s top baby registry items.
-Whether you choose an affordable, straightforward design with open shelving (you can repurpose it later as a bar cart!) or a crib with a changing table or a changing table dresser, you’ll want to keep these guidelines from the American Academy of Pediatrics in mind:
+Babies go through an estimated eight to 10 diapers per day.
+That’s a whole lot of pee and poop.
+Which is why, along with a crib, a car seat and a stroller, a changing table ranks as one of any parent-to-be’s top baby registry items.
+Depending on your budget and needs, you can choose an affordable, straightforward baby changing table with open shelving (you can repurpose it later as a bar cart!), a changing table topper that you can attach to a piece of furniture, or a baby changing pad.

 - Always supervise your child on the table, even if they’re buckled in.
-(This goes for teeny-tiny ones too, who can roll off with enough help from momentum.)
+(This goes for newborns too, who can roll off with enough help from momentum.)

 - The top of the table should be lower than the sides, and there should be a guardrail the entire way around.